 - Pro Co Rat 2

 The top 4 best distortion pedals for bass guitar are:

 - Source Audio Soundblox 2 Multiwave Bass Distortion

 There are plenty of choices on the market when it comes to distortion pedals, which is a good thing.

 However, with so many options, a subjective list like this becomes more difficult.
-The “best” pedals in the article may not be the “best” pedals in the opinions of other people.
-That being said, these 11 pedals are definitely among the best and deserve a mention!
+The “best” pedals in the article may not be the “best” pedals in other people’s opinions.
+That being said, these 11 pedals are definitely among the best and deserve mention!

 Let’s discuss each pedal on this list and the reasons why they are the best.

 What Are Distortion Pedals & How Do They Work?

 Distortion pedals are awesome for those of us interested in heavier genres of music.